apartresearch/deepdecipher/README.md

 12. Start a new terminal in the root folder and navigate to the `/frontend` folder with `cd frontend`.
 13. Run `node server.js` while running the API at port `8080`.
 14. Navigate to [`http://localhost:3000/viz/solu-1l/all/0/9`](http://localhost:3000/solu-1l/neuroscope/0/9) and see visualizations of the neuron activations over token sequences.
-15. [optional] You might have to disable cross-origin policies in your browser for a local server to query another local server (by default disabled due to security risks).
-See instructions for [Edge](https://answers.microsoft.com/en-us/microsoftedge/forum/all/disable-cors/55c89fb6-8d72-4318-9ee3-e9cdfc6fa708#:~:text=1.%20In%20edge%3A%2F%2Fflags%2C%20kindly%20search%20cross-origin%20%26%20disable,prevention%22%20%26%20%22Block%20potential%20unwanted%20apps%22%20toggled%20OFF.), [Chrome](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome), [Firefox](https://stackoverflow.com/questions/17088609/disable-firefox-same-origin-policy), and [Safari](https://stackoverflow.com/questions/4556429/disabling-same-origin-policy-in-safari).
-Tested in Edge and Chrome on an M1 Mac.

 ![Screenshot of the frontend](media/frontend.png)

 ### Windows notes

-On Windows, Maturin works less well, but there are work arounds.
+On Windows, Maturin works less well, but there are workarounds.

 1. Make sure you clone the project into a path with no spaces.
 2. When building with Maturin, if you get the error `Invalid python interpreter version` or `Unsupported Python interpreter`, this is likely because Maturin fails to find your environment's interpreter.